 Far fewer organizations take the necessary additional steps to ensure that the new hire aligns with their boss, team, and organization.
 New employees need to establish connections with key stakeholders.
 They also need to familiarize themselves with the organizational culture, which is perhaps the most critical piece.

 For most organizations, the executive onboarding process covers what Michael calls “onboarding hygiene” — orienting people, signing them up, and getting all the compliance work done.
 They overlook or ignore the vast chunks of value associated with alignment with bosses, teams, stakeholder connections, and cultural adaptation.
-Michael says that if you combine the basic elements (circled above) and the integration elements (circled below) the result is a robust onboarding and integration system.
+Yet, if you combine the basic elements (circled above) and the integration elements (circled below) the result is a robust onboarding and integration system.

 Classic "transition" mistakes organizations and leaders make